 Students With Disabilities

-Co-operative Education & Career Services is committed to supporting the employment needs of students with disabilities.
+The Experiential Learning Hub is committed to supporting the employment needs of students with disabilities.

-If you would like to discuss strategies for success in the workplace, attend one of our drop-in sessions with a career advisor or if you are a co-op student, speak with your Co-op Co-ordinator.
+If you would like to discuss strategies for success in the workplace, attend one of our drop-in sessions with a Career Advisor or if you are a co-op student, speak with your Co-op Coordinator.